axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-18-RADICAL Land.markdown

  <p style="text-align: justify; ">In <a href="https://radicalcompanies.com/2022/03/17/radical-coins"><span style="font-size: smaller; ">RADICAL COIN</span></a>, I laid out a few ideas about money and what it would look like in a decentralized, transparent world; land and government are definitely harder topics for me.
 In this document I am laying out my thoughts about what the model for land would look like in a <span style="font-size: smaller; ">RADICAL</span> world.</p>

 <h1>Land Models</h1>
- <p style="text-align: justify; ">In <em>Another Now</em>, Yanis Varoufakis envisions all land as a commons controlled by “gComms, as the ground commons authorities or ground trusts came to be known.”<sup id="fnref2"><a href="#fn2" rel="footnote">2</a></sup> Henry George saw the land as one thing and anything sitting on it as separate, so his proposed single tax would tax the land net of improvements.
+ <p id="fnref2" style="text-align: justify; ">In <em>Another Now</em>, Yanis Varoufakis envisions all land as a commons controlled by “gComms, as the ground commons authorities or ground trusts came to be known.”<sup><a href="#fn2" rel="footnote">2</a></sup> Henry George saw the land as one thing and anything sitting on it as separate, so his proposed single tax would tax the land net of improvements.
 Various people, including Joeri Torfs and Pim Ampe, have envisioned land <em>and</em> improvements as being perennially open for sale.</p>
  <p style="text-align: justify; ">My working hypothesis is that,</p>
  <ul>
   <li>Land <em>and</em> improvements, combined, are one thing because it would be difficult, at best, to separate the two</li>